piscinajs/piscina/README.md

 * ✔ Covers both fixed-task and variable-task scenarios
 * ✔ Supports flexible pool sizes
 * ✔ Proper async tracking integration
+* ✔ Tracking statistics for run and wait times
+* ✔ Cancelation Support

 [MIT Licensed][].

+## Introduction

+Piscina works by creating a pool of Node.js Worker Threads to which one or more tasks may be dispatched.
+Each worker thread executes a single exported function defined in a separate file.
+Whenever a task is dispatched to a worker, the worker invokes the exported function and reports the return value back to Piscina when the function completes.

+## Current Limitations (Things we're working on / would love help with)

+* ESM Support
+  * Exposing piscina as an ESM
+  * Allowing Workers to be ESMs
+* Improved Documentation
+* More examples
+* Benchmarks

 ## Piscina API